 The carving is all finished. if it makes it though the kiln firings *fingers crossed*, it will be bright red and black on porcelain.
 Would make a great container for salt, sugar, relish, mustard, honey, etc.

 Stay tuned to see how it turns out!

 Join My Email Newsletter!

 for occasional news, sneak peeks and opportunities for first 'dibs'

 Ken is a self-taught artist from rural Kentucky, whose work includes painting, printmaking, and pottery.
 He considers himself to be a 'lifetime learner' and he uses art as the vehicle to explore and learn more about the world around him.
 Much of his work reflect his optimistic views on rural folk culture, river life and simple pleasures.

-Before the pandemic, You could visit Ken every Final Friday of the month at studio 400 at the Pendleton Art Center in downtown Cincinnati.
-Now, he's mostly sitting on his front porch ,keeping a social distance, in the Historic Village of Old Washington, KY.
+You can visit Ken every Final Friday of the month at studio 400 at the Pendleton Art Center in downtown Cincinnati or by appointment.
+You can also visit him at the Log Cabin Print shop Saturdays from noon-5pm in Old Washington, Kentucky.